cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ---

 ## How To Compile And Run It
 On a terminal one can compile the source code file KMC.c by a make file provided to run a simulation.
 Then one can run the simulation by executing the executable generated, KMC.
 This will print the result to the terminal.
-In practice, we redirect the output to an output file to save the data run.
+In practice, we redirect the output to an output file to save the data run which can then be plotted in an external plotter.
+We used MATLAB to plot the lattice cell schematic, the data run, and to edit the plot aesthetically.

 $ make